The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-From 6 April 2016, tax is not deducted at source on bank accounts etc, and the dividend tax credit is abolished.
-It appears that even very small amounts of investment income arising within the estate will have to be reported and tax paid in relation to them.
-Personal representatives are not entitled to the savings allowance introduced by FA 2016, whereby individuals may receive up to £1,000 of gross interest to be charged at a nil rate nor are they entitled to the dividend nil rate applicable to the first £5,000 of dividend income received by individuals.
+However, with effect from 6 April 2016, tax is not deducted at source on bank accounts, etc and the dividend tax credit is abolished.
+As it stands, the legislation requires that even very small amounts of investment income arising within the estate should be reported and tax paid in relation to them.
+PRs are not entitled to the savings allowance, whereby individuals may receive up to £1,000 of gross interest to be charged at a nil rate, nor are they entitled to the dividend nil rate applicable to the first £2,000 of dividend income received by individuals.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article